ivome/graphql-relay-php/README.md

 [![Build Status](https://travis-ci.org/ivome/graphql-relay-php.svg?branch=master)](https://travis-ci.org/ivome/graphql-relay-php)
 [![Coverage Status](https://coveralls.io/repos/github/ivome/graphql-relay-php/badge.svg?branch=master)](https://coveralls.io/github/ivome/graphql-relay-php?branch=master)

-*Note: The code is a __exact__ port of the original [graphql-relay js implementation](https://github.com/graphql/graphql-relay-js) from Facebook* (With some minor PHP related adjustments)
+*Note: The code is a port of the original [graphql-relay js implementation](https://github.com/graphql/graphql-relay-js) from Facebook* (With some minor PHP related adjustments and extensions)

 ## Current Status:

-The basic functionality with most of the helper functions is in place along with the tests.
+The basic functionality with the helper functions is in place along with the tests.
 Only the asynchronous functionality was not yet ported due to the limitations of PHP.
-See also discussions [here](https://github.com/ivome/graphql-relay-php/issues/1) and [here](https://github.com/webonyx/graphql-php/issues/9)
+See also discussions [here](https://github.com/ivome/graphql-relay-php/issues/1) and [here](https://github.com/webonyx/graphql-php/issues/42)

 ## Getting Started